AnotherKamila/kamila.is/teaching/2018/Tonga/index.md

 * Jails:
     * very useful lightweight isolation mechanism
-    * like virtual machines, but more lightweight (less memory + faster)
+    * like virtual machines, but more lightweight (less memory, less disk, faster)
     * if you have multiple independent things in the server, just make jails for them
     * see the handbook!